nhsexperience/nhs-experience/docs/digital-health-check/gp-integration-pull.md

   - auth
   - would it be useful?

+Any system would need an authorisation platform, and should use existing identity providers.
+Initial research indicated that both NHS Login and CIS2 may have long signup processes that would need to be started early to ensure they are ready for an Alpha or Beta stages.

+Concerns over how to implement authorisation and Identity **should not need to be** part of any Alpha or Beta (or production) project, it should, be "ready out of the box".
+However, there are limited available resources that provide an authorisation server with full configuration for both NHS Login and CIS2 as an identity provider.
+This research should be able to be used not only for digital health check, but all other projects requiring identity and authorisation for both citizens and health professionals.

 ### Aims
 - Proof of concept investigations into using an existing Authorisation platform with two NHS Identity providers, NHS Login and CIS2.